What is SEM (Search Engine Marketing)

 • Transactional – Users are ready to make a purchase.

-Now, if the potential customer searches for “best network security provider – TechConnect Pro,” it indicates transactional user intent.
+Now, if the potential customer searches for “best network security provider—TechConnect Pro,” it indicates transactional user intent.
 They are likely ready to make a purchasing decision.
-Your landing page, in this instance, should be concise, emphasizing why TechConnect Pro is the best choice, and guide them to take action through a clear Call to Action (CTA).
+Your landing page, in this instance, should be concise, emphasizing why TechConnect Pro is the best choice and guiding them to take action through a clear Call to Action (CTA).

-3. NOT Including SEO in Your SEM Strategy
+3. NOT Using SEO in Your SEM Strategy

 NOT Including SEO in Your SEM Strategy